Volunteer and Employment

 Most volunteer opportunities are available for those as young as age 18.
 We have activities for groups, large and small, families, corporations and individuals.

-The Recreation Bureau is looking for volunteers to assist with the following special events:
+The Recreation Division is looking for volunteers to assist with the following special events:

 The City of Redlands has a centralized Human Resources Office which provides personnel related services to all City departments.
 These services include administration of employee benefits; coordinating the recruitment and selection process; maintaining personnel data, files and records; administration of workers' compensation and safety information; managing the employee evaluation process; filing state and federal reports; assisting with M.O.U. interpretation; labor negotiations and disciplinary matters.
 For more information please call (909)-798-7514.